noblesaleka/cassandra/README.md

 3. error - index not found, caused by deleting incorrect columns

 4. error - major error server 500 in heroku - rolled back to previous checkpoint without functionalities.
+Unable to correct the subscription piece in Heroku - rolled back to previous checkpoint to show working site with limited functionalities.

 ## Deployment